 How will this impact patrons?

-Yolo County Library will make patrons aware of our concerns and our actions by sharing boycott information with our traditional media channels, and on our website and social media platforms.
+Yolo County Library has made our patrons aware of the boycott by sharing information with our traditional media channels, and on our website and social media platforms.

 We believe that the boycott is a necessary step to counter increasing costs and limitations on the part of publishers.